taohou01/zzup/README.md

 ## Usage

-The software runs with following command:
+The software runs with the following command:

 ```
 ./dpc_vine [OPTIONS] input_dpc_file